 The degree of richness of a medium is dependent upon four factors:

-- Immediacy of feedback (synchronous interactional media is richer than asynchronous non-interactional media),
+Synchronous interactional media is richer than asynchronous non-interactional media.

 (the more cues such as sight, sound and touch the richer the media),

 The greater variety of words, signs, and symbols the richer the media), and

 The greater humanisation through warmth and sensitivity, and personalisation through differentiation for the receiver, the richer the media).

 Examples of Rich Media